Dental Care

 How can I help to keep my cat's teeth clean & reduce the risk of dental disease?

 Brushing your cat's teeth (believe it or not) can be achieved.
-Granted it is impossible with many but like anything if your cat is exposed to something in a positive way from an early age it can become a normal part of their healthcare.
+Granted it is impossible with many cats, but like anything unfamiliar or unpleasant, if your cat is exposed to something in a positive way from an early age it can become a normal part of their healthcare.

 |